 In the town of Flaxborough, one of its prominent citizens is found electrocuted in his house slippers on the crossbars of an electricity pylon.
 This rather bizarre death follows the altogether unremarkable death of his neighbor and fellow prominent citizen just a mere six months earlier.
 Was the electrocution a murder?
 Are the two deaths connected?
 And what seedy business could be occurring in this otherwise pleasant town?
 Originally published in 1958 as the first in the Flaxborough series, Colin Watson wrote a delightful mystery that did not require gruesome crimes and heart-pounding action to hold the reader’s attention.
 Instead, Watson relied on a solid mystery with a well-plotted ending and deliciously witty insights into small town life and personalities.
 Now that the Flaxborough series is in the process of being reprinted, a new generation of readers can enjoy a sense of nostalgia while puzzling over a mystery that withstood the test of time.

-(Received from the publisher via Netgalley.)
+(Reviewed in exchange for a free copy of book from the publisher via Netgalley.)

 America’s Test Kitchen has created the definitive guide to Mediterranean cooking.
 Although brimming with amazing recipes, this cookbook has so much more.
 This book opens with a concise overview of the Mediterranean diet and meal planning.
 The authors proceed to five-hundred mouth-watering recipes that require mostly easily obtained ingredients and cover every aspect of the meal: small plates, soups, salads, rices and grains, pasta and couscous, beans, vegetables, seafood, poultry and meat, eggs, breads, and fruits and sweets.
 Many of the recipes are vegetarian and are clearly marked as such, as are quickly prepared recipes.
 Almost more significantly, the text is simply packed with additional information.
 The notes dispersed through the book contain valuable information for those wishing to ensure a good outcome and learn more about the intricacies of choosing ingredients and cooking techniques.
 The large, glossy pictures of the finished product typically found in cookbooks are traded for smaller pictures of the end product and important preparation details.
 Furthermore, nutritional information for all recipes is contained in an easily read chart at the end of the book.
 For those looking for the one book they need to master Mediterranean cooking, this is it.

-(Originally reviewed for Seattle Book Review.)
+(Originally reviewed in exchange for a free copy of book for Seattle Book Review.)

 Hot summers are simply made for light novels that transport the reader to different and, preferably, cooler climes.
 Jenny Colgan, the New York Times bestselling author of The Bookshop on the Corner, provides just the ticket in The Café by the Sea.
 Flora MacKenzie must return to her childhood home on the fictitious cold, stormy isle of Mure off of Scotland.
 Her London law firm wants to win an American tech billionaire as a client, and he does not want the view from his Mure home obstructed by a proposed wind farm.
 So, Flora is sent to discover the islanders’ thoughts on the billionaire and win them to his side.
 Unbeknownst to her firm, however, Flora fled her childhood home years earlier when her mother died, burning her bridges with her family and community as she left.
 Furthermore, she also has a terrible crush on her detached, self-absorbed boss, Joel.
 Can Flora mend her fences with her family, impress the client, and finally catch the attention of her boss?
 Although a little predictable, the characters and setting of Café will charm readers and provide an entertaining diversion during this hot season.

-(Originally reviewed for Manhattan Book Review.)
+(Originally reviewed for a free copy of book for Manhattan Book Review.)

 Have you ever shaken your head in frustration after reading a modern or contemporary poem, certain you didn’t get the “real meaning?”
 Matthew Zapruder’s Why Poetry? will convince you to try again.
 In his book of essays, Zapruder argues that poets do not write in coded messages.
 Instead, poetry can be understood by anyone by starting with the meanings of words and relying on the power of association, leaving room for leaps of imagination and the possibility of a “central unsayability.”
 Written with an awareness of our current political situation, Zapruder eloquently contends that, for the very reason that poetry relies on ways of understanding that are not purely logical or rational, we need poetry now more than ever for its ability to help us create a space where we can bridge the many divides we face.